User guide to: Individuals referred to and supported through the Prevent Programme, England and Wales

 Definition: This is an acronym used for the Channel Management Information System.
 This is the database used to manage cases that are deemed suitable for the Channel programme following a referral to Prevent.

-Term: Channel Case
+Term: Channel case

-Definition: Following agreement at the first Channel Panel, a referral is adopted as a Channel case in order to further assess the vulnerability, or to provide a tailored package of support where necessary and proportionate to do so.
+Definition: Following agreement at the first Channel Panel, a referral is adopted as a Channel case in order to further assess susceptibility, or to provide a tailored package of support where necessary and proportionate to do so.
 Cases who were recommended at Channel panel for adoption but where the individual did not consent or withdrew consent are counted as ‘Not adopted as a Channel case’.

-Term: Channel Case Officer
+Term: Channel case officer

 Term: Channel Panel